Home Compare CW vs TXT

 Curtiss-Wright vs Textron: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Textron carrying a narrow edge on valuation.
-Curtiss-Wright still leads on profitability and stability, which keeps the comparison from looking entirely one-sided.
+Textron leads structurally, with valuation as the clearest single gap between the two profiles.
+Curtiss-Wright still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON